@

-It was announced on January 19, 2022 that Donovan was joining the Argonauts as the team’s special teams coordinator.
-He would win his first Grey Cup ring in his first season with the Double Blue.
+It was announced on January 19, 2022, that Donovan was joining the Argonauts as the special teams coordinator.
+He would win his first Grey Cup ring in his initial season with the Double Blue, adding a second ring two years later.

-He joined the Argos after sending the previous four years in Montreal running special teams, then additionally coaching linebackers for the Alouettes.
+Donovan joined the Argos after spending the previous four years in Montreal running special teams, additionally coaching linebackers for the Alouettes.

-Coming to Toronto meant Donovan left Montreal for the first time since 2012 when he was named McGill’s defensive coordinator and assistant head coach before heading down the mountain to become Concordia’s head coach.
+Coming to Toronto meant Donovan left the city of Montreal for the first time since 2012 when he was named McGill’s defensive coordinator and assistant head coach before heading down the mountain to become Concordia’s head coach.
 He was named the RSEQ Coach of the Year in 2014.
-After three seasons with the Stingers he joined the Alouettes.
+After three seasons with the Stingers, he joined the Alouettes.

 The Laconia, New Hampshire native began his coaching career in his home state at the University of New Hampshire, before joining the Western Mustangs as their special teams coordinator and recruiting coordinator.